Our mission began in 2006

 The Burn Pits

-It has come to our attention that one of the most likely causes of chemical exposure is the burn pits that were in operation 24/7 on bases throughout Iraq and Afghanistan.
+One of the most likely/common causes of chemical exposure is the burn pits that were in operation 24/7 on bases throughout Iraq and Afghanistan.
 For additional information you may want to also visit:

 BurnPits360 provides breaking news and other sources.